-Agent scaffolding explained: The framework for building enterprise-ready AI
+Agent scaffolding explained: The architecture behind reliable, autonomous AI agents

 Listen to the article

 As enterprises begin to operationalize large language models, the gap between the capabilities of base models and production-ready systems becomes more apparent.
 A single LLM is not enough to reliably complete multi-step tasks, interface with business tools, or adapt to domain-specific logic.
-Bridging this gap requires an architectural layer often referred to as agent scaffolding—a modular framework of prompts, memory, code, tooling, and orchestration logic that surrounds the LLM to transform it into a usable, goal-driven agent.
+Bridging this gap requires an architectural layer often referred to as agent scaffolding — a modular framework of prompts, memory, code, tooling, and orchestration logic that surrounds the LLM to transform it into a usable, goal-driven agent.
+As agentic AI systems take on increasingly autonomous roles — executing long-horizon tasks, coordinating across multiple agents, and interacting with live enterprise systems — the design of that scaffold becomes the primary determinant of how reliably and safely the agent can operate.
 Whether an agent is expected to generate structured outputs, interact with APIs, or solve problems through planning and iteration, its effectiveness depends on the scaffold that guides and extends its behavior.

 What is agent scaffolding?